RandomHarun/randomwordgencmd/readme.md

 # About

 This is a random word generator command line tool.
-It uses [libsodium](https://github.com/jedisct1/libsodium) for generating a random uniform number based on the size of the wordlist given.
+If you provide it with a wordlist (see Download/Usage) it will use [libsodium](https://github.com/jedisct1/libsodium) for generating a random uniform number based on the size of the wordlist given.
+This *should* mean that every word in that list is equally likely to occur.
 I sourced mine from [here](https://www.mit.edu/~ecprice/wordlist.10000), however I stripped all words with less than 4 characters, so it winds up being 8900 words.
 The intent is to use this to generate random passwords, inspired by this [XKCD](https://xkcd.com/936/).

 # Disclaimer